ArakelTheDragon/Library_Other/README.md

 6. Python_Discod_BasicBot.py
 A Python Discord Basic Bo, it gets the bot online, you will need your bot token from the discord developer program.

+7. Python_InternetSpeedTest.zip
+Tests the average speed over time.
+Open the pspeedtest_v3_extendedWorking.exe file and leave it open, the results are also saved into log.txt